edibotopic/edibotopic-website/content/notes/blockers.md

 Bachelard and Dijkstra are iconoclasts.
 They do not wish to replace metaphors with other, better metaphors, but rather to destroy metaphors entirely as obscuring forces.
-Instead of invoking the image of a bug, we should aim for correctness when writing programs.
+Instead of invoking the image of a bug — Dijkstra suggests — we should aim for correctness when writing programs.

-The bug metaphor itself is generative of [inverse problems](@/notes/inverseproblems.md).
+The bug metaphor could be considered a generator of [inverse problems](@/notes/inverseproblems.md).
 It allows for the multiplication of _effects_ with unknown _causes_.
 To solve the problem we have to begin each time the difficult process of approaching the unknown.
 A great deal of a programmer's time is devoted to finding and eliminating bugs of unkown origin.